VICEMedia/dynaflow/README.md

 Each result object will always have an empty `UnprocessedItems` field, because this method automatically handles retries for you.

-If the `timeout` option is given, incomming requests will not be buffered for longer than the specified number of milliseconds.
+If the `Timeout` option is given, incomming requests will not be buffered for longer than the specified number of milliseconds.

 ### .createTable(*params*) -> *promise*